PostHog/posthog.com/contents/blog/how-to-pivot.md

 ## It got good eventually, right?

 In around 9 months, we built 6 products and did more than 100 meetings with potential users.

-The range of ideas is weirdly broad, but that reflects our backgrounds.
+We went through a really wide range of products, all focussed on problems we felt we'd experienced in our previous professional lives.

 I started as a mediocre developer, bootstrapped an online marketing company, and somehow wound up as a VP Sales at an enterprise software company.
-Tim, my co-founder, has always been a developer through and through.
+Tim, my co-founder, has always been a developer through and through, and has evolved into our CTO.

-### 1. sales territory management tool
+### 1. Sales Territory Management Tool

 It's galling that when you run a sales team, very typically over 90% of your pipeline will never close.
 The _majority_ of your time is spent getting nowhere.
 Sidenote: this is why product led growth is so much better.